wavefrontHQ/docs/pages/doc/examine-usage-ingestion.md

 ## How to Use the Usage Summary Dashboard

 You can navigate to the Usage Summary dashboard to get an overview of the ingested and scanned data over a certain month.
+You can go up to 2 years back in time.

 1. Log in to your Wavefront instance as a Super Admin user.
 2. From the gear icon <i class="fa fa-cog"/> on the taskbar, select **Usage Portal**.